-HASEKO (Hawaii), Inc., purchased the approximately 1,100-acre Ocean Pointe/Hoakalei property in 1988 from M.S.M. & Associates, Inc., which was then in bankruptcy, and from The Estate of James Campbell.
-In 1992, the entire 1,100 acres were transferred from HASEKO (Hawaii), Inc. to a wholly owned subsidiary, HASEKO (Ewa), Inc. As construction of the residential components of the Project has proceeded, parcels have been conveyed to development entities affiliated with HASEKO, and subsequently to individual homeowners in fee simple.
+HASEKO (Hawaii), Inc., purchased the approximately 1,100-acre Ocean Pointe/Hoakalei property in 1988 from M.S.M. & Associates, Inc., which was then in bankruptcy, and from The

+Estate of James Campbell.
+In 1992, the entire 1,100 acres were transferred from HASEKO (Hawaii), Inc. to a wholly owned subsidiary, HASEKO (Ewa), Inc. As construction of the residential components of the Project have proceeded, parcels have been conveyed to development entities affiliated with HASEKO, and subsequently to individual homeowners in fee simple.

-A 22,905 square foot commercial lot along Fort Weaver Road was conveyed from HASEKO to Arthur Howard and Leslie Gail Howard in 2002, and a 1.043 acre commercial lot along Keone'ula Boulevard was conveyed from HASEKO to Frederick Hoon Yuk Lau and Judy Mariko Lau in 2007.
+A 22,905 square foot commercial lot along Fort Weaver Road was conveyed from HASEKO to Arthur Howard and Leslie Gail Howard in 2002; a 0.441 acre lot along Kapolei Parkway was conveyed to Hawaiian Electric Company, Inc., in 2006; a 1.043 acre commercial lot along Keone'ula Boulevard was conveyed from HASEKO to Frederick Hoon Yuk Lau and Judy Mariko Lau in 2007; and the Hoakalei Country Club golf course and clubhouse lands were conveyed by HASEKO to Hoakalei Country Club L.P. in December 2014 (and conveyed thereafter to its affiliate, Hoakalei Country Club Godo Kaisha).

-Nearly 12 acres at the northeastern part of the Project area were conveyed in 2005 to the State of Hawaii for a school site.
-Adjacent to the school site will be a district park and a child care center.
+Nearly 12 acres at the northeastern part of the Project area were conveyed in 2005 to the State of Hawai'i for a school site.
+Adjacent to the school site is a district park and a child care center.
 In 2007, approximately 1.25 acres were conveyed to Seagull Schools for the child care center.
 Just over one acre of land was conveyed to the City and County of Honolulu in 2008 for relocation of the 'Ewa Beach Fire Station to the northeast corner of the Project site.
-HASEKO is working with the City and County of Honolulu to convey approximately 18.75 acres for the district park and approximately 9 acres for the expansion of One'ula Beach Park.
+HASEKO conveyed approximately 18.75 acres to the City for the district park in November 2014 and conveyed approximately 9 acres to the City for the expansion of One'ula Beach Park in July 2015.